coderlawa/milestoneOne/README.md

 #### First Time Visitor Goals

-* I want to navigate the website easily to find info relevant to me needs.
+* I want to navigate the website easily to find info relevant to my needs.
 * I want to read about the developer's abilities.
 * I want to view previously completed sites.
 * I want to send the developer a message.